chucnorrisful/easy-transfer/README.md

 Then a server will spin up to receive your files and write them to a newly created directory /data.

+On Windows, an explorer window will open automatically showing the data directory, and a QR code will be displayed, ready to be scanned by your phone to send files!

 ### Install Go

 Install the Go programming language on your PC.